Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 12effects: dict[str, str] = {}

-3shipments created: 1An unconstrained loop can spend far beyond the intended request budget or issue duplicate writes.
-Production systems need runtime controls before an agent is allowed to affect orders, refunds, or customer communication.
+3rollback proposals created: 1An unconstrained loop can spend far beyond the intended request budget or issue duplicate writes.
+Production systems need runtime controls before an agent is allowed to affect deployments, repositories, or incident communications.

 Agents operate in dynamic environments where external state can change between steps.
 When a tool returns an unexpected format, or an API call times out, a naive agent might blindly retry the exact same action or invent a response.
 Because an observation influences later moves, errors can compound.
 A single unsupported conclusion can derail the execution plan.

 To build reliable agents, engineers need strong guardrails at the runtime layer.
 This means treating the LLM as an unreliable sub-component rather than a deterministic program.
-You need to validate all structured outputs, enforce hard limits on execution steps, and provide clear, actionable error messages back to the model when a failure occurs.
+You need to validate all structured outputs, enforce hard step and token budgets, and return actionable error messages back to the model when a failure occurs.

 1from dataclasses import dataclass